 How does resource quality and diversity affect food-web structure and function?

 My fundamental research tests theoretical predictions of how changes in basal resource diversity (e.g. species richness) or nutritional quality (e.g. nitrogen content) mediate patterns of trophic interactions and processes such as consumer growth rates.
-Most recently, I have been collaborating with Jes Hines and Anne Ebeling to assess how changes in plant diversity affect consumer trait distributions, the associated food-web structures and network stability (see The Jena Experiment for more).
+Most recently, I have been collaborating with Jes Hines and Anne Ebeling to assess how changes in plant diversity affect consumer trait distribution, the associated food-web structures, and network stability (see The Jena Experiment for more).

-How do global changes impact resource availability and ecosystem functioning?
+How do global changes impact ecosystem functioning?

 The provision of ecosystem services is being threatened by global change drivers such as land-use and climate change.
-My research assesses how perturbations impacts ecosystem functions such as metabolic rates and decomposition.
+My research assesses how perturbations impact ecosystem functions such as metabolic rates and decomposition.
 For instance, extreme weather events such as storms can redistribute nutrients and biota in river networks and lakes.
-With Mark Gessner and colleagues from the LakeLab experimental facility (Stechlin, Germany), I demonstrated that wind-induced mixing of a deep lake altered phytoplankton functional composition and initiated an algal bloom that conspicuously enhanced whole-lake metabolism.
+With Mark Gessner and colleagues from the LakeLab experimental facility (Stechlin, Germany), I demonstrated that wind-induced mixing of a deep lake altered the phytoplankton community composition and initiated an algal bloom that conspicuously enhanced whole-lake metabolism.

 How can we effectively manage and restore ecosystems?